toolbits/imagingAPFS/README.md

 It seems that overallocation problem (original container has) is fixed by inverting process.
 However, rebooted by restored container and use it, that problem will revive.

+This research was written by HORIGUCHI Junshi, 2018/06/24.